chanced/jsonptr/README.md

 [`tokens`] method of a pointer or [`Components`], returned from the [`components`] method.
-The difference being that `Tokens` iterates over each token in the pointer, while `Components` iterates over [`Component`]s, which can represent the root of the document or a single token along with the offset of the token from within the pointer.
+The difference being that `Tokens` iterates over each token in the pointer, while `Components` iterates over [`Component`]s, which can represent the root of the document or a single token of the pointer.

 Operations [`resolve`], [`assign`] and [`delete`] are provided as traits with corresponding methods on pointer types.
 Implementations of each trait are